 We Can Help You Fight For your Stepparents’ Rights in CA

 As you can see, the answer isn’t as clear cut as to whether a stepparent will be granted visitation rights or not.
 Depending on the factors in your case, you could be facing multiple obstacles that could keep you and your stepchild from interacting and spending time together.

 Call us at 925-271-0999 today to learn more about how we can help.
-We offer free initial consultations.
+We offer initial consultations.